If you’re looking for a rewarding second career in teaching, Troops to Teachers can help!

 Troops to Teachers is dedicated to helping eligible participants become qualified educators who can make a positive impact in the classroom.
 The program was created to:

-- Help eligible military personnel transition to a rewarding career in K-12 education
+- Help eligible members of the armed forces transition to a rewarding career in K-12 education

 - Help public and charter schools overcome teacher shortages in critical subject areas

 Troops to Teachers offers multiple ways to help its participants on their path to teaching.
-In addition to linking you with school districts, TTT can connect you with other education-related agencies, such as teacher licensure programs, state licensing agencies, Veterans Administration offices, college placement departments and other resources.
+In addition to linking you with school districts, the program can connect you with other education-related agencies, such as teacher licensure programs, state licensing agencies, Veterans Administration offices, college placement departments and other resources.

 To learn more about what Troops to Teachers can do for eligible participants, visit the Financial Assistance and Career Counseling pages.